Wander Suero: 2018

-2019
+2019–2020

 Suero was Washington's most used reliever during the 2019 season; he led the team in games pitched and relief innings.
 He recorded his first Major League save on June 21, 2019 at Nationals Park.
 Suero was left off Washington's roster to start the 2019 National League Championship Series, placed on the roster when Daniel Hudson went on paternity leave and then removed again when Hudson returned.
 Suero appeared in the 2019 World Series in three different games and retired all five batters he faced.
 He was the only pitcher to appear in the series and not allow any baserunners.

-2020

 In the pandemic-shortened 2020 season, Suero posted a 2–0 record with a 3.80 ERA while recording 28 strikeouts in 23 2/3 innings over 22 games.
 On November 30, 2021, Suero was non-tendered by the Nationals, making him a free agent.

 Los Angeles Angels

 On March 31, 2022, Suero signed a minor league contract with the Los Angeles Angels.
-He was released on July 8, 2022.
+In 20 relief appearances for the Triple–A Salt Lake Bees, he struggled to a 6.08 ERA with 15 strikeouts and 2 saves in 23 2/3 innings pitched.
+Suero was released by the Angels organization on July 8.